Karthik Calling Karthik: Plot

-However, when Karthik tells Shonali and his psychiatrist about the phone calls, despite being warned not to, the mysterious caller gets angry and tells Karthik that if he could bring him up, he could also throw him down.
-As per his word, things start going downhill.
-Karthik's boss throws him out and Shonali leaves him.
-Karthik decides that if he goes somewhere he does not know, then the caller wouldn't know where he is either and stop calling him.
-Karthik travels to an unknown place, takes shelter in a small hotel, and asks the receptionist to remove the telephone and room number plate.
+However, things take a drastic turn when Karthik informs both Shonali and Dr. Kapadia about the phone calls, despite being strictly warned not to do so by the mysterious caller.
+As a result, the mysterious caller turns furious and threatens Karthik that if he could bring him up, he could also bring him down.
+As per his word, things begin going downhill.
+Mr. Kamath fires him from his new job as well, a heartbroken Shonali dumps him, and Karthik ends up with zero bank balance, all due to misunderstandings deliberately created by the mysterious caller.
+Unable to bear it anymore, Karthik decides that if he escapes somewhere he does not know, then the mysterious caller would not know where he is either.
+He sells all his valuables, travels by a train to an unknown city in Kerala, seeks refuge in a small hotel, and asks the receptionist to remove the telephone as well as room number plate from his room.